zoff-collective/klimawende-prototype/src/pages/mitmachen/intro-filter/map/README.md

 Leaflet will then, out of the data passed through the data attributes, attempt to render a SVG version of the map.

+If a single federal state is displayed, you have to add the additional CSS class `map--single-state` to the map element.

 ## Data attributes

 The DOM element accepts it's data via data attributes: